clarkio/vscode-twitch-highlighter/README.md

 * `twitchHighlighter.announceBot`: Whether or not the bot should announce its joining or leaving the chat room.
 * `twitchHighlighter.joinMessage`: The message the bot will say when joining a chat room
 * `twitchHighlighter.leaveMessage`: The message the bot will say when leaving a chat room

+* `twitchHighlighter.showHighlightsInActivityBar`: Show the Highlights icon in the activity bar to display the tree view.

 ## Attribution